On the Relation of Characteristic Modes of Different Conducting Structures: Examples

 Then, \eqref{eq:f_of_l} is used to calculate the scattered field coefficients $f_n(l)$ from $a_n$ and the perturbation matrices \mbox{$\mathbf{P}(l)$}.
 Consequently, the scattered field is calculated according to:

 Now, in Fig.~\ref{fig:dipole_scattered_field}, the scattered field is shown for all lengths~$l$ for different number of modes $N$ to be used within \eqref{eq:sum_e_sc_for_dipole}.
 For reference, a full-wave simulation is also conducted for each dipole length $l$ directly using the method of moments.
-Good agreement between both curves is found for \mbox{$N = 4$} and \mbox{$N = 6$} modes, indicating a good convergence in the near-field of the dipole.
-The convergence is also shown by the decay of the normalized error magnitude of the electric field for an arbitrarily chosen length of \mbox{$l = 0.8\lambda_0$} in Fig.~\ref{fig:dipole_scattered_field_error}.
+Good agreement between both curves is found for \mbox{$N = 4$} and \mbox{$N = 6$} modes. \annotateChangesStart This indicates a good convergence in the near-field of the dipole and illustrates the validity of the approach proposed within this paper.
+In addition, \annotateChangesEnd the convergence is also shown by the decay of the normalized error magnitude of the electric field for an arbitrarily chosen length of \mbox{$l = 0.8\lambda_0$} in Fig.~\ref{fig:dipole_scattered_field_error}.

 Furthermore, as discussed in the introduction, intuitive design methods based on characteristic modes often implicitly assume that the eigenfields do not change significantly with geometric changes.
 Therefore, for comparison, Fig.~\ref{fig:dipole_scattered_field} also shows how this approximation